czhou578/1-week-security/README.md

 - use server-side input validation
 - use untrusted data when building sql query

+5. Insecure Design

+- Establish and use a secure development lifecycle with AppSec professionals
+- Use threat modeling for critical authentication
+- One of the factors that contribute to insecure design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine what level of security design is required.

+6. Security Misconfig

+- Error handling reveals stack traces
+- The server does not send security headers or directives, or they are not set to secure values.
+- out of date
+- Unnecessary features are enabled or installed (e.g., unnecessary ports, services, pages, accounts, or privileges).

+7.
+- If you do not know the versions of all components you use (both client-side and server-side).
+This includes components you directly use as well as nested dependencies.
+- you do not scan for vulnerabilities regularly
+- Remove unused dependencies, unnecessary features, components, files, and documentation.

+8. Software and Data Integrity Failures
+- insecure CI/CD pipeline
+- auto update functionality without sufficient integrity verification
+- objects or data are encoded into structure that an attacker can see.
+- use digital signatures or similar mechanisms to verify software.

 ## Local storage vs cookie storage

 Cookie storage have better security configs and better access control!